DavePearce/Homepage/content/blog/2023/dafny_identity.md

 This is curious because I'm unclear how Dafny proved the original version of the proof without these Lemma's.
-Its possible there is an easier proof via manual induction which I didn't find 🤷‍♂.
+Its possible there is an easier proof via manual induction which I didn't find.

 ## Conclusion